-In January 2019, CG&A COMMUNICATIONS celebrated its 25th birthday.
+CG&A Communications celebrates 30 years.
 To commemorate the occasion Chris George reflects on the company’s development.
-This is part one of a five-part series that chronicles the challenges of the company’s fledgling first five years.
+This is part one of a six-part series that chronicles the challenges of the company’s fledgling first five years.

 Twenty-five years ago, everyone was fascinated by O.J.
 Simpson driving on a L.A. freeway, Forrest Gump providing life’s secret in a box of chocolates, and watching the plot twists of two new television series, ER and Friends.
 In the year 1994 commercial sites began to appear on something called the World Wide Web, mass marketing campaigns began ‘spamming’ via e-mail, and the White House launched its first website.
 It was certainly a different world we lived and worked in.